konveyor/kai/docs/demo.md

 ![Change import namespaces](model.png)

-Th above steps show how Kai simplifies the translation of import namespaces, ensuring seamless migration of javax libraries to jakarta persistence libraries.
+Th above steps show how Kai simplifies the translation of import namespaces, ensuring seamless automated migration of javax libraries to jakarta persistence libraries.

 #### 2.2.2 Modify Scope from CDI bean requirements

-In this step, we will use Kai to modify the scope according to Quarkus CDI bean requirements.
+In this step, we will use Kai to modify the scope in `CatalogService.java` to adhere to Quarkus CDI bean requirements.
+Kai will handle this automatically, ensuring seamless migration.

 - Right-click on the file `src/main/java/com/redhat/coolstore/service/CatalogService.java`.
 - Select Kai Fix-All.